santiment/academy/src/docs/san-token/how-to-buy-san/index.md

 title: How to Buy SAN
 author: Santiment Team
 date: 2019-12-18
-description: Instructions on how to acquire SAN tokens
+description: Instructions on how to acquire SAN token
 ---
 In order to use the SAN token with our platform, you need to have it in a MetaMask wallet or a wallet supported by MetaMask (like Trezor or